colin-mccarthy/tanzu_build/exercises/03_harbor-as-docker-proxy.md

 Go to Projects and click the + New Project button.

-Set Project Name to dockerhub-proxy.
+Set Project Name to `dockerhub-proxy`.

 Set Access Level to Public (unless you intend to make it private and require login).

-Leave Storage Quota at the default -1 GB.
+Leave Storage Quota at the default `-1` GB.

-Set Proxy Cache to Docker Hub (the Endpoint we created earlier).
+Set Proxy Cache to `Docker Hub` (the Endpoint we created earlier).